LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### DrawState Overview

 The DrawState layer tracks state leading into Draw cmds.
-This includes the Pipeline state, dynamic state, and descriptor set state.
+This includes the Pipeline state, dynamic state, shaders, and descriptor set state.
 DrawState validates the consistency and correctness between and within these states.
+DrawState also includes SPIR-V validation which functionality is recorded under the ShaderChecker section below.

 ### DrawState Details Table